vojtaaa9/ImageOptimizationProject/README.md

 ## Image Dataset

 Images should be stored in `ImageOptimization/images` :(.
 Unfortunately, I can't give you the images, since I do not own them.
 But you can go ahead do the tests with some public image datasets.
+Please be aware, that lots of the images online are already somehow compressed or optimized, which makes it difficult to show real impact.
+More about it on https://kornel.ski/en/faircomparison.

 ## How to get up and running: